 Suggesting drinks is one of the things that will tip customers off that you care about their experience:

-- If you see a woman perusing the cocktail menu for five minutes, you should suggest something off the menu.
+- If you see someone perusing the cocktail menu for a while, suggest something off the menu.

 - When you are greeting someone, set a cocktail napkin on the bar and tell them about the day's drink specials or a cocktail you're excited about.